 Once you have selected an agency, now the real fun begins as you start down a path of performance-driven results for your brand.

 When you want results, performance pR is here

-If you are looking to pay for the results you want, and your brand has a life cycle of innovative products and newsworthy technology, then performance PR may be the perfect fit in ecommerce.
+If you are looking to pay for the results you want, and your ecommerce brand has a life cycle of innovative products and newsworthy technology, then performance PR may be the perfect fit.

 According to Forbes, ecommerce marketers plan to increase spending by 76% to boost their brands in the coming years.
 Instead of relying on the same marketing channels as the competition (and risk losing it all), stand out with performance PR.

 Through a performance model, ecommerce companies can tap into performance marketers to help identify which traffic sources are converting and what campaigns are working.
 Companies can then use this data to double down and blow the competition out of the water.